ibsportsacademy/blog/content/posts/aamir-khan-ib-stars-meet/index.md

 For our students, this wasn’t just a photo op.
 This was representation.
 This was proof that what they do matters — not just in the eyes of a coach, but in the lens of a camera that will show their world to millions.

 > *“I've seen Aamir Khan on screen all my life.
 Today, he saw me.
 That changes everything.”*
-> — An IB Academy player, age 14
+> — An IB Academy player

 They’ll never forget the handshake.
 The laughter.
 The moment they became part of a bigger story.